polaris-slo-cloud/polaris-scheduler/README.md

 # Polaris Scheduler

-Polaris-Scheduler is an SLO-aware Kubernetes scheduler.
+Polaris Scheduler is an SLO-aware Kubernetes scheduler.

 ## Documentation